 We work Monday-Friday, approximately 8:15am - 5:45pm (plus as needed).
 We expect our junior and mid-level staff members to work an average of 45 hours per week.
 Senior staff members have greater flexibility to set their work schedule.

-The benefits we offer include 18 paid days off/year (which can be used for any reason, including vacation, illness, or snow days), 7 paid holidays, an additional 310.00/month towards your health & dental insurance premium (after 90 days), and matching IRA contribution after you earn 5000.00 in two consecutive years.
+The benefits we offer include 18 paid days off/year (which can be used for any reason, including vacation, illness, or snow days), 7 paid holidays, an additional 330.00/month towards your health & dental insurance premium (after 90 days), and 401k matching (the percentage varies from year to year).

 You can read more about our history on Kate Osba's blog.